 Benefits of staying connected

 Having a network of good relationships improves your wellbeing and can keep your mind active.
-Staying connected with others and taking part in social activities can increase your confidence and improve your self-esteem.
+Staying connected with others and taking part in social activities can also increase your confidence and improve how you feel about yourself.

 As you get older, certain changes can make it harder for you to stay socially active.
 For example:

 - you may see less people on a daily basis if you've retired

 - your children may have moved away

 - health difficulties or a lack of money may make it harder to get out.